Aerogarden Plant Food: Everything to Know About Liquid Nutrients

 which-aerogarden-to-grow-beans

 newly sprouted baby bean seeds that I planted in the Aerogarden.
-I typically wait 1-2 weeks after germination (last photo) to start adding nutrition
+I typically wait until the seedlings have reached the height of the clear domes to start adding nutrition

 Aerogarden Nutrient Amounts